-- 5. | Plans should include ways to maintain and sustain knowledge.
+- 5. Plans should include ways to maintain and sustain knowledge.
 The opportunity to immediately apply new knowledge and skills after training will increase success rates.
 Lead Agencies will need to implement a plan that includes time and resources to support new practices as well as opportunities to reflect on, problem-solve, ask questions, and receive feedback in a safe environment.
 This can include supervision, peer supervision, coaching, practice huddles, case studies, and more. - 6.
 It is important to ensure learning support resources are available and accessible.
 This may include materials, tools, people (e.g., champions, facilitators, mentors), cheat sheets, forums, and so on.
 As centres grow, so will the resources and the mechanisms designed to facilitate accessibility (e.g., online learning platforms).
 The FCO will provide support resources for any training we offer.
 The network in itself will be a huge resource.
 We encourage Lead Agencies to connect with other centres.
-Learning from each other is paramount. - 7. | Creating a structured system for feedback ensures continued improvement.
+Learning from each other is paramount. - 7.
+Creating a structured system for feedback ensures continued improvement.
 It is important to plan for a valuable feedback mechanism (i.e., through evaluation) that builds on accomplishments and strengths and that motivates for innovation and problem-solving.
 Evaluation includes both formal and informal feedback as well as qualitative and quantitative reporting throughout the varying stages of knowledge translation and exchange activities.
 The FCO will seek feedback from learners for any training we offer to new centres. - 8.
 A plan to eliminate barriers to learning is a key step in the Knowledge-to-Action framework.
 Sometimes barriers are foreseeable such as time/resource management, a comfortable space, or planning for practice.
 Sometimes there can be unexpected barriers such as sudden lack of resources, unintended cultural barriers, and personal stressors.
 Knowing the learners, building on strengths, communication, teamwork, and planning ahead all help with eliminating the barriers as much as possible.
 The FCO will work with Lead Agencies to identify barriers to the knowledge exchange and training activities we facilitate.

 Prior to opening, FCO staff will support Lead Agencies and their partners in developing and implementing knowledge exchange and training activities.
 To best meet the needs of a new centre, the FCO team will use the J.1 Foundry Knowledge Exchange and Training Reference Guide in "Tools and Resources" on page 90 as well as other tools, and plan together with centre leadership for the delivery and application of knowledge skills and abilities.
-An additional training tool facilitated by FCO staff is the Foundry Network Knowledge Exchange and the specific training areas include ISCM, Toolbox, Solution-Focused Brief Therapy, Emotion Focused Family Therapy, and Peer Support.
-The training content and delivery of these areas, in addition to any required ongoing training, may be customized to meet the unique needs of each individual Foundry centre.
+Key areas of knowledge exchange and training include but are not limited to: Foundry Centre Leadership knowledge exchange platform for a variety of leadership/program-related learnings, ISCM, Toolbox, Solution-Focused Brief Therapy, Emotion-Focused Family Therapy, and Peer Support.